-Dr. Mueller-Rensch is trained for radio and TV presentation in German and English (Reduta Acting School, Berlin) and has been cooperation with newspapers, online publishing, TV and radio since 2009.
+Miriam is trained for and experienced with radio and TV presentation in German and English (Reduta Acting School, Berlin) and has been working with newspapers, online publishing, TV and radio in Germany and Canada since 2009.
 She is available for interviews, features, public speeches and TV commentaries.

 Find citations of Miriam Müller-Rensch’s work on GoogleScholar…

 „EUCAnet (Europe Canada Network) is a hub for experts primarily located in Canada that work on European and Canadian current issues from a transatlantic perspective.
 These experts offer commentary and expertise and are available for media interviews and public talks.
 We are a public outreach platform – that makes scholarly knowledge available and meaningful to the public in times when the need for evidence based knowledge and public debate is crucial.
 Our goal is to foster the Canada Europe Transatlantic Dialogue with the aim of supporting the process of informing public policy making.“